-- Verbal name-calling, sarcasm, spreading rumours, teasing - Physical pushing, kicking, hitting, punching or any use of violence - Emotional being unfriendly, excluding, tormenting threatening gestures - Racist racial taunts, graffiti, gestures, name-calling - Sexual/Sexist unwanted physical contact or sexually abusive comments - Homophobic/transgender because of, focusing on the issue of sexuality or identity - Damage to property or theft personal items being damaged or taken - Cyber Bullying carried out through electronic communication, comments made by text, email or other forms of social media.
+- Verbal name-calling, sarcasm, spreading rumours, teasing - Physical pushing, kicking, hitting, punching or any use of violence - Emotional being unfriendly, excluding, tormenting threatening gestures - Racist racial taunts, graffiti, gestures, name-calling - Sexual/Sexist unwanted physical contact or sexually abusive comments - Homophobic because of, focusing on the issue of sexuality - Transphobic because of, focusing on the issue of gender identity - Damage to property or theft personal items being damaged or taken - Cyber Bullying carried out through electronic communication, comments made by text, email or other forms of social media.
 It also includes the misuse of associated technology - Aimed at vulnerable groups comments made to students classed as vulnerable physical/social disability, personality types - Peer on Peer abuse children are capable of abusing their peers.
 Abuse will not be tolerated or passed off as "banter", "part of growing up" or "just having a laugh".
 All peer on peer abuse is unacceptable and will be taken seriously.